Submitty/submitty.github.io/_docs/developer/automated_grading.md

    ```

    All program execution will be done with the `untrusted00` user, and
-   the `continous` argument means the process will not stop after the
+   the `continuous` argument means the process will not stop after the
    usual 16 minutes of idle time.
 Use control-C to stop when you've
    finished your debugging.